microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to questions for identityGovernance

 ### [New-MgEntitlementManagementAssignmentRequest](New-MgEntitlementManagementAssignmentRequest.md)
-In Azure AD Entitlement Management, create a new accessPackageAssignmentRequest object.
+In Microsoft Entra Entitlement Management, create a new accessPackageAssignmentRequest object.
 This operation is used to assign a user to an access package, update the assignment, or to remove an access package assignment.
 This API is available in the following national cloud deployments.